 In a previous blog, I gave five tips to help students find their perfect college match.
 In the article, I asked students to reflect on what they need around them to flourish, by which I meant what they need to feel comfortable during their time living at college.
 In this blog, I’m going to explore this further by looking in more detail at just one aspect that students should consider, how does the setting and location of a college contribute to the college experience?

 It is easy to underplay the impact your college can have on your college experience.
-While the course offering and teaching are obvious things to consider, it is important to remember that only part of your time will be spent pursuing academic activities; college is and should be about more than getting a degree.
+While the course offering and teaching are obvious things to consider, it is important to remember that only part of your time will be spent pursuing academic activities; college consortium is and should be about more than getting a degree.
 By reading this blog, I hope it will help you identify the factors that will help make your college years some of the best in your life.

 Key questions